London is one of the most popular destinations among art lovers. These 10 destinations will help you discover the best the city has to offer for...

 Antoni Gaudí is Catalonia’s most renowned architect and interior designer.
-For most of his life Gaudí was bound to the Catalan capital city, Barcelona.
-Today many of his exquisite buildings there are listed by UNESCO as World Heritage Sites.
+For most of his life he was bound to the Catalan capital, Barcelona.
+Today many of his exquisite buildings in Barcelona are listed by UNESCO as World Heritage Sites.
 From Sagrada Familia and Park Güell to Casa Batlló and Casa Milà, follow the World Heritage route in Barcelona.

-To be nominated for UNESCO’s World Heritage list, a site must meet either one of six cultural criteria or one of four natural criteria, Gaudí’s works were selected for meeting three of the cultural criteria, beginning with I – to represent a masterpiece of human creative genius, for his grandiose projects that demonstrated both an original approach to craftsmanship and design as well as a mastery of innovative geometrical forms.
+To be nominated for UNESCO’s World Heritage list, a site must meet either one of six cultural criteria or one of four natural criteria.
+Gaudí’s works were selected for meeting three of the cultural criteria, beginning with first criterion – to represent a masterpiece of human creative genius, for his grandiose projects that demonstrated both an original approach to craftsmanship and design as well as a mastery of innovative geometrical forms.

-The second criterion of the World Heritage list met by Gaudí’s works is II – to exhibit an important interchange of human values, over a span of time or within a cultural area of the world, on developments in architecture or technology, monumental arts, town-planning or landscape design.
-Today, the Barcelona works of Gaudí are considered to be among the best examples of Catalan Modernisme, which coincided with related artistic movements throughout Europe, such as Art Nouveau in France or the Austrian Secession.
+The second criterion of the World Heritage list met by Gaudí’s works is to exhibit an important interchange of human values, over a span of time or within a cultural area of the world, on developments in architecture or technology, monumental arts, town-planning or landscape design.
+Today, the Barcelona works by Gaudí are considered to be among the best examples of Catalan Modernisme, which coincided with related artistic movements throughout Europe, such as Art Nouveau in France or the Viennese Secession.

-Finally, Gaudí’s works in Barcelona demonstrate the requirements of criterion IV – to be an outstanding example of a type of building, architectural or technological ensemble or landscape that illustrates a significant stage in human history.
-Indeed, Gaudí’s contributions to Barcelona at the turn of the 20th century did much to shape the city’s cultural identity at a time when the industrial revolution and a growing sense of nationalism were quickly transforming Catalan society.
+Finally, Gaudí’s works in Barcelona demonstrate the requirements of criterion three – to be an outstanding example of a type of building, architectural or technological ensemble or landscape that illustrates a significant stage in human history.
+Indeed, Gaudí’s contributions to Barcelona at the turn of the 20th century did much to shape the city’s cultural identity at a time when the Industrial Revolution and a growing sense of nationalism were quickly transforming Catalan society.

 Work on the Sagrada Família began in 1882 under the architect Francisco de Paula del Villar y Lozano.
 However, the project was transferred to Gaudí the following year due to a dispute over the church’s stylistic direction.
 A devout Catholic, Gaudí would spend the rest of his life turning the Sagrada Família into his opus magnum.
 Nonetheless, by his death in 1926, less than a quarter of the monumental basilica had been completed.